-MONDAY THRU FRIDAY 6:00 A.M.
-TO 9:00 A.M.
-MONDAY THRU FRIDAY 4:00 P.M.
-TO 7:00 P.M.
+Monday thru Friday 6:30 A.M. thru 9:00 A.M.
+4:00 P.M. thru 6:00 P.M.

-In addition, the Contractor shall not close or narrow a lane of traffic, detain and/or alter the traffic flow on or during holidays, holiday weekends, special events, or any other time when traffic is unusually heavy, including the following schedules:
+The Contractor shall not narrow or close a lane of traffic on any road, detain and /or alter the traffic flow on or during holiday weekends, special events, or any other time when traffic is unusually heavy, including the following schedules: